alimcodescalers/G8_testing/Environment_testing/performance testing/Testsuite/5_cloudspace_limits_test/README.md

 note: In a public setup the number of created cloudspaces or VDC's are limited to the number of available public IP adresses.

+## Prerequisite

+Have a gener8 run the latest version of openvcloud.
+Have admin rights as a user

 ## Test Scenario

 create an account